-Child support is the financial obligation for the noncustodial parent to provide financial support to cover a portion of the costs of raising his or her child.
+Child support is the financial obligation of a non-custodial parent to provide financial support to cover a portion of the costs of raising his or her child.
 Federal Child Support Guidelines calculate the monthly payment amount you are required to pay.

 Often, financial hardship arises after a separation and/or divorce.
 The non-custodial parent may struggle financially with child support payments and maintaining payments to creditors.
 Unfortunately, this is a common occurrence that leads to debt accumulation and payment arrears.

 The recovery of child support arrears is administered by the Government of Alberta under the Maintenance Enforcement Program (MEP).
 The MEP has wide ranging powers to enforce collection of child support arrears and may initiate any one or more of the following activities:

 – File a Wage Support Deduction Notice with employers to garnishee wages

 – File a Non-Wage Deduction Notice with banks to seize funds on deposit in bank accounts